 Palestinian leader says Trump committed to Mideast peace

 Palestinian President Mahmoud Abbas says U.S. President Donald Trump has assured him of his commitment to Israeli-Palestinian peace efforts.
-Abbas on Sunday spoke about what he described as a constructive phone call with Trump two days earlier.
+The official Palestinian news agency WAFA quoted Abbas as saying that Trump "asserted his full commitment to the peace process."

 Comments